barumau/pandunia/eng/eng-pandunia.md

 wonder (awe, marvel) - ajabu
 wonder (be amazed) - be ajabu
 wonder (be interested in, would like to know) - be sabi vol
-wonderful (marvel, mirable) - mirabil
+wonderful (marvel, mirable) - mirebil
 wood (timber) - moka mate
 wood board (plank) - moka bano
 wool (fleece) - meme kexa